Why Unindexed Backlinks Pass Zero PageRank

 cache:donordomain.com/page (still works intermittently, though Google deprecated the cache: operator in early 2024 for most users).

 - FastIndexing Index Checker — Batch-check up to 200 URLs for free.
 Shows indexed/not-indexed status without manual searching.
+Free trial credits are available at signup; GSC is optional; paid non-GSC workflows remain available.

 The site: operator is the most reliable quick check.
 If the donor page isn't returning results, the link on it is currently contributing nothing.